nginxinc/nginx-one-workshops/labs/lab5/readme.md

 ## Upgrade NGINX Plus VM from R32 to R33

-You have a system added to the Config Sync Group, let's show how we can push out config changes and even new files.
+You have a system added to the Config Sync Group, let's show how you can push out config changes and even new files.
 To do an upgrade on an R32 system, there needs to be a `license.jwt` file placed in the `/etc/nginx` folder.
 This prevents accidental upgrades to R33 or later from happening.
-You will use the One Console to place the required R33 license file on each VM, so then you can then go and upgrade each system.
+You will use the NGINX One Console to place the required R33 license file on each VM, so then you can then go and upgrade each system.

-Let's take the previous R32 install we created and upgrade it.
-This time we will do it with assistance from One Console.
+Let's take the previous R32 install you just created and upgrade it.
+This time you will do it with assistance from NGINX One Console.
 On the `nplus` system there is a directory for the NGINX One license files.
 The path is `~/Documents/license`

 In the UDF environment, the files are already there.
 From the jumphost system, check via the Visual Studio terminal: